Damo25/library/LibrarySystem-Documentation/docs/decisions/0004-Combination.md

 ### Confirmation

-The implementation of the Databases will be validated by:
+The implementation of the fetch requests will be validated by:

 * Integrated testing: Ensuring that the frontend can communicate with the backend files effectively once a fetch request has been sent
 * Code reviews: Making sure that code commuincating with the frontend and Backend files are clear and consistent